Firice1269/Firic/extensions/firic/README.md

 #### Inheritance

 Classes can inherit traits from other classes.
-To do this, define a class, but place a less-than sign (`<`) followed by another class's name before the body.
+To do this, define a class, but place a colon followed by another class's name before the body.
 This will allow the class being defined to use all methods and properties from the inherited class.

 Example:
 ```swift